igrishaev/whew/README.md

 42
 ~~~

-Usually you don't need to deref futures neither with the standard `deref` nor a
+Usually you don't need to deref futures explicitly neither with the standard
-custom `$/deref`.
+`deref` nor the custom `$/deref`.

 The `future-sync` macro takes a block of code but executes it immediately in the
 same thread and produces a **completed** future.
 When a future is completed, it
-means it can be `deref`-fed right now without waiting.
+means it can be `deref`-fed right now without delay.
 This is useful when you
 want just to mimic a future.

 The following piece of code will throw immediately: